waddling

 .

-This Hokkien Ditty centers around a “siew chye” or “scholar” in English.
-As usual, this ditty rhymes in that lingo but besides that, there is a certain absurdity that makes this ditty puzzling and ended with humor.
+This Hokkien rhyme centers around a “siew chye” or “scholar” in English.
+As usual, this ditty rhymes in that lingo but besides that, there is a certain absurdity that makes this ditty puzzling in the end.
+However, many verses found in this rhyme/ditty are similar to “Chay It Chap Goh” and “Geng Geng Knua“.

 The author/owner has compiled for record, a collection of early Hokkien sayings, proverbs, rhymes and ditties to capture the essence and spirit of his hoi polloi, a community originating from the southern province of Fujian, China where individuals climbed aboard bum boats, crossing the South China Sea to settle in faraway lands to escape the brewing civil unrest and a way out from hardship carrying along with them in their journey, nothing except their trademark ponytails and their beliefs, very much rooted in Confucianism.
 These ditties retell their story and their lifestyle way back then so that the younger generation can gain an insight and foothold to their origin..